Foalyy/kicad2bom/README.md

                             order. -o is ignored, -s defaults to "ref,value" and -f accepts the "qty" field and its default value is "supplier_ref,qty,url,name,value".
-      -m MULTIPLIER, --multiplier MULTIPLIER
+      -m MULTIPLIERS, --multipliers MULTIPLIERS
-                            Quantity multiplier, to be used in conjonction with --cart
+                            Quantity multipliers, to be used in conjonction with --cart.
+Accepts either one global multiplier, or a comma-separated list of multipliers for each
+                            schematic.

     Output format:
       -o OUTPUT, --output OUTPUT